ninjaprox/NVActivityIndicatorView/README.md

 _**Note:** Set Module to `NVActivityIndicatorView`._

 - By code, using initializer.
-All parameters other than `frame` are optional and `NVActivityIndicatorView.DEFAULT_*` are used as default values.
+All parameters other than `frame` are optional and `NVActivityIndicatorView.default*` are used as default values.

 ```swift
 NVActivityIndicatorView(frame: frame, type: type, color: color, padding: padding)